Due giorni, due versanti, una Toscana che non ti aspetti.

 Lucca › Castiglione dei Pepoli

 Si parte dalle porte di Lucca, dove l'aria porta ancora il ricordo del mare.
 La città rimane presto alle spalle mentre la strada comincia a salire — prima dolcemente, poi con decisione — verso l'Appennino Pistoiese.
 San Marcello Piteglio, le faggete, i tornanti che si avvitano tra le conifere: il motore respira aria fredda e il casco si riempie di profumo di resina.
-Il ritmo si fa quello giusto: curva dopo curva, senza fretta.

 We set off from the gates of Lucca, where the air still carries a hint of the sea.
 The city falls away quickly as the road begins to climb — gently at first, then with purpose — into the Pistoiese Apennines.
 San Marcello Piteglio, the beech forests, switchbacks spiralling up through the pines: the engine breathes cold mountain air and your helmet fills with the scent of resin.
-The pace finds its own rhythm: corner after corner, no rush.

 Giorno 2 — Domenica